 A Binance spokesperson says that the exchange is helping to recover the stolen assets.

-“Binance routinely freezes accounts that are identified as having suspicious activity occurring in line with our security policies and commitment to ensuring that users are protected while using our platform.”Don't Miss a Beat – Subscribe to get crypto email alerts delivered directly to your inbox
+“Binance routinely freezes accounts that are identified as having suspicious activity occurring in line with our security policies and commitment to ensuring that users are protected while using our platform.”Don't Miss a Beat – Subscribe to get email alerts delivered directly to your inbox

 Check Price Action